Back

 Propulsion and Climate Change

-Decarbonisation, net zero and carbon footprint, are all too familiar and perhaps overused terms that nonetheless capture the crux of our biggest challenge as society and a species on the planet: To mitigate and minimise the damaging effects of climate change.
+Decarbonisation, net zero, and carbon footprint are all too familiar and perhaps overused terms that nonetheless capture the crux of our biggest challenge as a society and a species on the planet: To mitigate and minimise the damaging effects of climate change.

 Propulsion is associated with movement and power which in turn relates to transport but also manufacturing, energy and all those key pillars in our way of life.